sbcshop/UHF-HAT-for-RaspberryPi-Software/README.md

 ## Buzzer is connected to GPIO 17 Pin of raspberry pi

 ## Example codes (raspberry pi)
-open Exmples directory for testing all other functionalities of UHF HAT.
+Open Exmples directory for testing all other functionalities of UHF HAT.
+If the library error shows in any code file during compilation, please copy that file outside the example folder and then try to run.
 The names of code files and thier functions are mentioned below:

 To scan cards, run below file